1. What is foreskin and what are the most common foreskin-related problems?

 In some cases in children, such as with phimosis, a procedure may be performed to move back the foreskin.
 In certain cases, usually in adults, circumcision may be performed if the foreskin is causing issues.
 This is only performed in cases where it is deemed medically necessary.
 There is no medical need for routine circumcision in children.

-- Change your underwear regularly, and if you want to, wear loose underwear which allows for circulation of air
+- wear loose underwear, which allows for circulation of air

 A urologist treats and manages conditions affecting the male reproductive system.
 In children, a paediatric urologist is usually consulted.